 The best smartwatches you can buy today

 While we would’ve liked to see the Apple Watch improve its 18-hour battery life, the Series 6 does benefit from faster charging.
 You can completely juice it up in just 90 minutes, which comes in handy for wearing, instead of charging, it overnight.
-Yes, the Apple Watch 6 has sleep tracking, too, thanks to watchOS 7.
-The latest software also adds new watch faces, mobility metrics and an automatic hand-washing timer, as well as Apple Fitness Plus support.
+Yes, the Apple Watch 6 has all the best Apple Watch apps and sleep tracking, too, thanks to watchOS 7.

 Read our full Apple Watch 6 review.